gustycooper/gustycooper.github.io/labs/labs_lab04_09.md

 **Points**: Complete this entire section for 10 points.

-NOTE: The Gerbil Game lab is a rendition of a project created by Karen Anewalt.
+NOTE: The Credit Card lab is a rendition of a project created by Karen Anewalt.

 You are to implement a CreditCard class that has the following public interface.